LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 1.1.0
+*Released*: 9 November 2020
+* Item 7979: ToggleButton updates for use in LKFM storage unit CRUD

 ### version 1.0.0
 *Released*: 3 November 2020
 * First official stable release of the `@labkey/components` package.
 See [Public API Docs](../../docs/public.md) for details.